 The Class B “CS” AIS should only transmit if it has verified that the time period intended for transmission does not interfere with transmissions made by equipment complying with Annex 2.
 Transmissions of the Class B “CS” AIS should not exceed one nominal time period.

-An AIS station intended to operate in receive-only mode should not be considered a Class B [shipborne mobile AIS] station.
+An AIS station intended to operate in receive-only mode should not be considered a Class B [] station.

 2.1.2 Modes of operation